This slimming friendly Smoked Salmon Frittata is low in calories, but full of flavour. Serve cold for breakfast or with a light salad for lunch.

 But this morning I was rather startled to discover that I have lost 2.3kg in 16 days – real progress people!

 I am very pleased, even more so since I have managed this largely without starving myself and without giving up on tasty food.

 In fact I feel like the diet has made me more inventive with recipes and ingredients, seeking out maximum flavour as well healthiest options.

 Take this slimming salmon frittata for example.
 It could have been loaded with lots of yummy cheese but instead it uses cottage cheese which is very low in fat.

 The rest of the recipe is inspired by Greek spinach pie with a Nordic detour to include smoked salmon (the dill took me on a culinary trip).

 But trust me when I say you don’t actually miss them.
-I used my Tefal Ingenio* frying pan which is perfect for frittatas as the handle comes off for safe oven cooking (I love these pans so much).
+I used my Tefal Ingenio frying pan which is perfect for frittatas as the handle comes off for safe oven cooking (I love these pans so much).
 You can also use a cast iron skillet.

 Cottage cheese, kale and smoked salmon frittata